10.8 Current debates and reforms

-In fact, diversity is on the increase, and the diversity present is on the increase, that is more prominent in the foreground.
+In fact, diversity is on the rise, and the diversity present is on the rise, that is more prominent in the foreground.
 With regard to the youth work policy, a double problem definition is put forward.
 There is an under-representation of certain target groups in youth work.
-Research based on the figures of the Youth Research Platform (JOP) shows that girls, young people with a lower level of education, and young people with a lower level of education.
-Among the 12 to 17year old we see that young people from the ASO participate in youth work up to twice as much as young people from the BSO.
-In both youth movements and youth centres, less than 10 per cent of the population is covered by the BSO participants are low-skilled young people.
+Research from the Youth Research Platform (JOP) shows that girls, young people with a lower level of education, and young people with a lower level of education are less represented.
+Among the 12 to 17year old we see that young people from general tracks participate in youth work up to twice as much as young people from the vocational tracks.

 A priority around youth work development is how youth work can deal with the growing diversity in our society.
 A sticking point is the overregulation which is the result of the multitude of administrative procedures and regulations, there is little room for bottom-up initiatives and innovation in youth work.